A PBN-RL-XAI Framework for Discovering a "Hit-and-Run" Therapeutic Strategy in Melanoma: Methods

 \subsection{Introduction of PBN}

 To capture the complex and stochastic nature of gene regulatory networks (GRNs), we employ the Probabilistic Boolean Network (PBN) framework \cite{shmulevich2002probabilistic}.
-A PBN is a discrete-time dynamical system that models a set of genes as binary variables, where the state of each gene (ON=1, OFF=0) is updated at each time step according to a set of probabilistic rules.
+A PBN models $n$ genes as binary variables with state vector $\mathbf{x}(t) = (x_1(t), \ldots, x_n(t))$ where $x_i(t) \in \{0, 1\}$ represents gene $g_i$'s state at time $t$.